Alligator Alctarz Will Not Impact The Everglades

 Q: What makes the Everglades so vulnerable to invasive species?

 A: The Everglades' subtropical climate, diverse habitats, and altered hydrology make it susceptible.
-The warm climate allows many non-native species to thrive, while the variety of habitats provides niches for them to exploit.
+In real terms, the warm climate allows many non-native species to thrive, while the variety of habitats provides niches for them to exploit.
 Alterations to the natural water flow have further stressed the ecosystem, making it more vulnerable to invasion.

 Q: How do scientists predict the impact of a new species on the Everglades?